-I was in two minds about recommending Amigos but I decided to include it because it offers some alternatives to tapas in Malaga.
+I was in two minds about recommending Amigos but I decided to include it because it offers some alternatives to tapas.
 There are two Amigos restaurants in Malaga.
 I ate in the one in the city centre rather than by the port and wouldn’t recommend it because there are much better food options nearby.
 But, if you’re looking for a change of scene and cuisine, it’s not a bad option by the port.
 Amigos has a strange dual menu comprising Indian and Mexican.
 Having travelled extensively through Mexico, I can’t bear what I call ‘Fexican’ (fake Mexican) so I tried the Indiana food and it was tasty.
 It was the hostile waiter, who didn’t take kindly to a solo diner taking up a whole 2-person table early evening, that bothered me.
 Eat at the port, don’t eat alone and hopefully you won’t have to handle him slamming down plates and huffing at your presence.

 Best for: Indian or Mexican food.

 Ok, Spain is no Italy when it comes to pizza, so keep that in mind but the pizzas were gigantic, the service friendly, the prices low, the view excellent, and the pizzas fresh from a pizza oven.
 I didn’t try the pasta but looking at other people’s orders (my favourite ‘waiting for my food’ activity), they looked like gelatinous mounds making me pleased I’d gone for pizza.